111111m/cs598_final_project/README.md

 In the original paper

 the reproducibility scope is in the original paper too.
 Some of the files are from the original repo cause that's not our reprocibility scope.
+This repository only includes part of the weights, some other weights files are too larget to upload.